nickwlong/BattleshipsRoyale/README.md

   <dd>• Clone this project to your computer</dd>
   <dd>• cd to the folder where this project is cloned.</dd>
   <dd>• Install all dependencies with npm install command.</dd>
-  <dd>• Install confetti with npm install react-confetti comman in the client folder.</dd>
+  <dd>• Install React Confetti with npm install react-confetti comman in the client folder.</dd>
   <dd>• Run the Socket.IO server with npm run command on the server and client folder.</dd>
   <dd>• Run the app in the development mode with npm start command.</dd>
   <dd>• Open the broswer and visit: http://localhost:3000</dd>